dockstore/dockstore/_docs/checker-workflow-trs.md

 - **url**: the relative path

 ### Other Usage
-This does not cover all of the uses of the TRS for checker workflows.
+This does not cover all of the uses of TRS for checker workflows.
 You can see the full list of commands  [here](https://dockstore.org/api/static/swagger-ui/index.html#/GA4GH).
 Note that any call that works for a normal tool or workflow will also work with a checker workflow.